Tuesday, March 18, 2008

 Leon – died accidentally when he was just one year old (his brother Szymon dropped him when he carried him).

-All these people and their families have been murdered in the Holocaust – with a very few exceptions.
+All these people and their families have been murdered in the Holocaust – with very few exceptions.